-Behaviour and Discipline and Restrictive Physical Intervention (RPI) Policy
+Behaviour and Discipline and Restrictive Physical Intervention (RPI) Policy 2025

-To be approved by the School Improvement Committee, on behalf of the Governing Body, for immediate implementation, on 27th November 2023.
+To be approved by Governing Body, for immediate implementation, on 13th January 2025

-To be reviewed - Autumn Term 2025
+To be reviewed - Summer Term 2027

 Respect for all

 At Purwell Primary School, we believe that every person is equally important and that no one has the right to harass, insult or cause offence to any other person for any reason.
 At school, everyone has a part to play in the promotion of high standards of behaviour.
 We aim to create an environment in which pupils can learn and develop to their full potential.
 We encourage good behaviour through high expectations and mutual respect between pupils, and staff and pupils.
 We have adopted key elements of the Hertfordshire Steps therapeutic approach to behaviour management.
 This approach has an emphasis on consistency, on the teaching of internal discipline rather than imposing external discipline, and on care and control.
 It uses techniques to deescalate a situation before a crisis occurs and, when a crisis does occur, it adopts techniques to reduce the risk of harm.
 An important aim of Hertfordshire Steps is to provide opportunities to support and debrief both children and staff after a crisis, particularly if physical intervention has been required.